ZetaPlugins/LifeStealZ/README.md

   # Custom commands to be executed when the grace period ends
   endCommands:
     # - "say The grace period for &player& has ended"

+# This section enables a permission-based bypass similar to the grace period.
+bypassPermission:
+  # If the bypass permission feature should be enabled
+  enabled: true
+  # Should a player be able to take damage from players with bypass permission
+  damageFromPlayers: false
+  # Should a player be able to deal damage to players with bypass permission
+  damageToPlayers: false
+  # Should a player be able to use hearts with bypass permission
+  useHearts: false
+  # Should a player be able to lose hearts with bypass permission (if set to false, the killer will also not gain a heart)
+  looseHearts: false
+  # Should a player be able to gain hearts with bypass permission
+  gainHearts: false

 heartGainCooldown:
   # A cooldown for how often people can gain a heart.